This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 Docs: send your flight, insurance and passport copy in.

-Trek for ten days through rugged and remote valleys that few have seen.
+Trek for ten days through wild Himalayan foothills and valleys.

-You need to be at Kathmandu airport on the morning of the 22 October.
-Current schedules have a flight on this day at 1340, and so you must be in Kathmandu no later than 1130 to meet up with the Secret Compass leader and rest of the team.
-It is therefore advisable that you stay in Kathmandu overnight on the 21 October.
-This is not included in the cost of the expedition, however there are many budget hotels very near to the airport.
+You need to be at international departures in Kathmandu airport on the morning of the 20 October.
+Current schedules have your flight to Bhutan on this day at 0845, and so you must be in Kathmandu no later than 0630 to meet up with the Secret Compass leader and rest of the team.
+It is therefore advisable that you stay in Kathmandu overnight on the 19 October.
+This is not included in the cost of the expedition, however there are many budget hotels very near to the airport and an informal meet up with your SC leader and other team members will likely be arranged.

-The expedition will finish when the team arrive back to Kathmandu on the 6 November, and current schedules state that the flight will arrive at 0850.
-If flying onwards on the 6 Nov, we advise booking flights that depart after 1200 in case of delays.
+The expedition will finish when the team arrive back to Kathmandu on the 4 November, and current schedules state that the flight will arrive at 0830.
+If flying onwards on the 4 Nov however, we advise booking flights that depart after 1500 in case of delays or flight schedule changes (as happened in 2017).

 All expedition members should have a valid passport with at least six months remaining.
 Please ensure you have at least two spare pages in your passport.
 It is Bhutanese law that you carry your passport at all times.
 Make copies of your passport information page to store in your luggage.
 Please send a clear, colour copy of your passport to Secret Compass ahead of the expedition and carry photocopies with you on the expedition in a safe place.